rwth-i6/returnn_common/nn/Migration.md

 Parameters must have a unique name from the root module via an attrib chain.

+Parameter initial values can be assigned via the `initial` attribute, and the `nn.init` module provides common helpers such as `nn.init.Glorot`.
+Modules (`nn.Linear`, `nn.Conv` etc) should already set a sensible default init, but this can then be easily overwritten.

 You can iterate through all parameters of a module or network via `parameters()` or `named_parameters()`.